Where the Bears Are

-Where the Bears Are is a comedy-mystery web series, which ran for seven seasons from August 1, 2012, to November 1, 2018.
-The series' creators and writers Rick Copp and Ben Zook star in the movie together with Joe Dietl.
+Where the Bears Are is a comedy-mystery web series that ran for seven seasons from August 1, 2012, to November 1, 2018.
+The series' creators and writers Rick Copp and Ben Zook star in the series together with Joe Dietl.

 Described by the creators as a cross between The Golden Girls and Murder, She Wrote, the series focuses on Nelson (Zook), Wood (Dietl) and Reggie (Copp), three gay, bear friends sharing a house in the Silver Lake neighborhood who, in each season, are drawn into a different murder investigation which plays out as a season-long story arc.

+In 2023, a documentary chronicling the series and its popularity, A Big Gay Hairy Hit!
+Where The Bears Are: The Documentary, premiered at various LGBTQ+ film festivals.
+During the end credits, the documentary paid tribute to series actor George Unda, who died in 2021, and screenwriter/director of the BearCity films Doug Langway, who died in 2022.